In This Article

 When to Bring Plants Indoors

-If your region experiences temperatures below 50 degrees or so at night in the winter, you’ll need to bring potted plants inside.
+If your region experiences temperatures below 50 degrees or so at night during winter, you’ll need to bring potted plants inside.
 Tropical plants can be damaged at temperatures as low as 45 or 50 degrees, and many succulents can’t survive below 40 degrees.

 Before bringing plants back inside for the winter, clear space for them on window sills and counters.
 If necessary, purchase new plant stands, plant saucers, and maybe even a new floating shelf.
-Add ceiling hooks or plant hangers as needed if you have hanging baskets.
-It’s also a good idea to wash your windows inside and out so that you can maximize the light coming through in the winter months.
+If you have hanging baskets, add ceiling hooks or plant hangers as needed.
+It’s also a good idea to wash your windows inside and out so that you can maximize the light coming through during the winter months.

 How to Treat Plants Before Bringing Them Indoors